mindfulMachineLath/chatbot-voice-chagpt-telegram-P/README.md

     ```
     sudo apt install python3-venv curl redis-server supervisor ffmpeg -y
     ```
+### Installation
+- Clone the repository to your local machine.
+- Install the required dependencies by running pip install -r requirements.txt.
+- Set up your OpenAI API credentials and update the .env file with the appropriate values.
+- Create an virtual environment and install all requirments and active the environment

 ### RUN

 - Active virtualenv then run celery `celery -A chatbotworker --loglevel=info`